In the 1990s, when solo female travel wasn't so common yet, I took off on an Africa trip .

 South Africa is a country I've visited a number of times, from end to end, and I loved it – stunning nature, delicious food, fascinating history and culture, brilliant music... you can't go wrong.
 It's a huge country with a massive population, but poverty and joblessness are common and that can breed violence, especially towards those more fortunate (wealthy).
 But by far the scariest issue in South Africa for me was the driving... too fast and too unpredictable.
 That said, I'm told it's improving daily.

-Malawi has always been one of my favorite countries when traveling to Africa alone - it's a modest-sized country and people are welcoming.
-It's not quite the tourist draw yet although there is plenty to see and the government (and private industry) are doing plenty to attract visitors.
-The friendliness here is contagious - it does call itself the "Warm Heart of Africa" after all.
+Malawi has always been among my top places to visit in Africa, especially as a solo traveler – it's a modest-sized country and people are welcoming.
+It's not quite the tourist draw yet although there is plenty to see and the government (and private industry) are doing plenty to attract visitors and set up Malawi tours.
+The friendliness here is contagious – Malawi does call itself the "Warm Heart of Africa" after all.

 Kenya is a country I keep returning to, mostly for work but also because I love the country and its people.
 Of course there's the Maasai Mara and all the wildlife (which is also fabulous in neighboring Tanzania, by the way), the beach along the coast, and the capital, Nairobi, which I always enjoy for a bunch of reasons (mainly because it has a national park filled with wildlife right in the middle of town).

-Sometimes, during my trip to Africa, something would catch my attention and I'd write about it, not a fully-formed article but snippets, glimpses of what backpacking Africa was like back when I spent a year criss-crossing the continent as a journalist.
-Here are some of those Africa travel stories.
+Sometimes, during my trip to Africa, something would catch my attention and I'd write about it, not a fully-formed article but snippets, glimpses of my year spent criss-crossing Africa.
+What follows are some of those Africa snippets and stories.